maxMaxim59/HyperZenithX/README.md

 - Always remember to backup your stuff before flashing a clean installation (Clean installation recommended)
 - Unzip the presets in this path: /storage/emulated/0/Android/data/com.pittvandewitt.viperfx/files
 - Feedback and bug reports are accepted
+- **A restart is recommended when setup is complete or restart ui**

 ## Installation instructions:
 - Flash ROM
 - Wipe Data
 - Reboot recovery (in this step you can choose to change the Kernel)
 - Reboot system and enjoy

+## Changelog V3 - 01/08/2024:

+Base 1.0.5.0 Global - Android 13
+- Same registration as the previous version
+- A few fixes and improvements here and there
+- Some extra changes and additions
+- Switch SkiddieKernel

 ## Changelog V2 - 08/05/2024: